Hot Potato (game show): Gameplay

 Two teams of three players competed, one of which consisted of the previous game's champions.
 The members of each team shared a common trait (hobby, occupation, etc.).
 All questions used during the main game had at least seven correct answers.
-Some were trivia questions with a set number of factual answers – for example, naming the Seven Wonders of the Ancient World – while others required the players to guess the most common responses to a survey.
+Some were trivia questions with a set number of factual answers – for example, naming the Seven Wonders of the Ancient World – while others required the players to guess the most common responses to a survey, similar to Family Feud.

 In each round, Cullen asked a question and stated the number of acceptable answers.
 One member of the team with initial control started by either giving an answer or challenging an opponent to do so.
 If the player gave a correct answer, control passed to the next team member in line.
 An incorrect response sent the player to a bench behind the team's podium, where he/she had to sit out the rest of the round, and gave control to the opposing team.
 If an opponent responded correctly after being challenged, his/her team took control and the challenging player was eliminated.
 If not, the opponent was eliminated and control passed to the player after the one who issued the challenge.

 As the players gave correct answers, they were displayed on-screen for the viewers' benefit.
 Once five answers had been given, Cullen would read them back to the players.
 A player would be cautioned if he/she repeated a previous answer; doing so twice on the same turn sent him/her to the bench.

 A team could win a round either by giving the seventh correct answer (regardless of who gave the first six), or by eliminating all three opponents through successful challenges and/or their own mistakes.
 The first team to win two rounds won $1,000, took/retained the championship, and advanced to the bonus round.
 The champions started the first round (and the third, if necessary), while the challengers started the second.

 Beginning on February 6, 1984, a "Seven Straight Jackpot" was offered to any team that gave seven correct answers in a row without making a mistake or challenging.
 The jackpot started at $500 and increased by that amount for each match it was not won.

 Celebrity Hot Potato followed the same rules, but teams were composed either of three celebrities, or two celebrities and one civilian contestant.
 In the former case, teams that lost in the main game received $500 for a chosen charity; in the latter, all winnings went to the contestant.
 The Seven Straight Jackpot was discontinued for all episodes played under this format.

-The format of the main game was later adapted into the "Dropout Round," played in all matches of the 2021 NBC series Capital One College Bowl except for the qualifying round.